Role: Communication Design & Campaign Strategy

-Center for Complexity (CfC) at RISD was asked to design a campaign for National Recovery Month in Providence, Rhode Island, USA in collaboration with Addiction Care Today (ACT).
+Stigma around addiction and mental health remains one of the most significant barriers to people seeking care.
+This campaign needed to shift perception, not through clinical messaging, but through design that humanised the experience.
+RISD's Center for Complexity (CfC) was asked to design a campaign for National Recovery Month in Providence, Rhode Island, USA in collaboration with Addiction Care Today (ACT).

-No-Stigma Awareness Campaign: CfC worked with ACT to examine the role that stigma plays in people’s experience of health care, to help them find where stigma lurks even in the efforts of well-meaning institutions and individuals, and to develop better design considerations for every part of the clinic.
+No-Stigma Awareness Campaign: CfC worked with ACT to examine the role that stigma plays in people’s experience of health care, helping identify where stigma lurks even in the efforts of well-meaning institutions and individuals, and to develop better design considerations for every part of the clinic.
 When ACT asked us to design a campaign for National Recovery Month, we wanted to tackle stigma.
 I helped develop the campaign strategy and narrative with CfC team members – Dara Benno and Jon Soske.
 I designed the ‘no-stigma’ logo and visual language that tied the campaign together.
 The output included designing:

 Logo and tagline